-What’s the news: The AMA has published an update to the Current Procedural Terminology (CPT®) code set that includes new vaccine-specific codes to report immunizations for the new coronavirus, SARS-CoV-2.
+What’s the news: The AMA has published an update to the Current Procedural Terminology (CPT®) code set that includes new vaccine-specific codes to report immunizations for the new coronavirus, SARS-CoV-2, that are unique to the COVID-19 vaccine candidate under development by Janssen Pharmaceutica, a division of Johnson & Johnson.

-Working closely with the Centers for Disease Control and Prevention, the CPT Editorial Panel has approved a unique CPT code for each of three coronavirus vaccines as well as administration codes unique to each such vaccine.
-The first two, for the Pfizer-BioNTech and Moderna vaccines, were published in November.
-The third, published this month, is for the vaccine under development by AstraZeneca and the University of Oxford.
+Working closely with the Centers for Disease Control and Prevention, the CPT Editorial Panel has approved a unique CPT code for each of four coronavirus vaccines—those from Pfizer-BioNTech and Moderna that have been authorized in the U.S., along with the vaccine candidates made by Johnson & Johnson and AstraZeneca—as well as administration codes unique to each such vaccine.

-The new CPT codes clinically distinguish each coronavirus vaccine for better tracking, reporting and analysis that supports data-driven planning and allocation.
-The CPT codes are available prior to the public availability of the vaccines to facilitate the updating of health care electronic systems across the U.S.
+The CPT codes clinically distinguish each coronavirus vaccine for better tracking, reporting and analysis that supports data-driven planning and allocation.
+The CPT codes will facilitate the updating of health care electronic systems across the U.S.

-For quick reference, the new Category I CPT code and long descriptor for the AstraZeneca vaccine are:
+For quick reference, the Category I CPT codes and long descriptors for the vaccine products are:

 - 91300: Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) (Coronavirus disease [COVID-19]) vaccine, mRNA-LNP, spike protein, preservative free, 30 mcg/0.3mL dosage, diluent reconstituted, for intramuscular use.